will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 #### Protocol

-We use a bidirectional protocol (websockets) and encode all messages as JSON objects, while transactions contained in messages are preserved in the chain's native encoding standard (cbor).
+We use a bidirectional protocol and encode all messages as JSON objects, while transactions contained in messages are preserved in the chain's native encoding standard (cbor).
 Messages adhere to a specific structure, ensuring consistency and facilitating efficient communication within our event-driven protocol.
 As we strive to support multiple blockchains, a server-sent message will always reference the originating chain it relates to.

 ### Message Types & Structure